Taming-the-BEAST/blotter/contribute/_posts/2016-11-02-Creating-a-new-tutorial-repository.md

 ```

 The three `.tex` files are optional and are used for tutorials written in LaTeX.
+If you do **not** want to include a LaTeX version of the tutorial, be sure to **remove `main.tex` from the repository**.

 If you want to add any further documentation or lecture slides to the tutorial, either add them to the root of the tutorial or to a directory with a descriptive name.
 All PDF files will be automatically detected and available to view or download from the website.